Entry Guidelines For Your Award Submission

-- You have between now, Friday 31 May, and Friday 30 August, to submit your award.
+- You have between now and midnight, 14th of February to submit your award.

 - The vast majority of submissions arrive in the final week, please try and complete it in a more leisurely way, and with the care and attention it deserves, rather than a stressful last minute rush.